demianriccardi/p5-HackaMol-Roles/SymopRole/README.md

 must be applied as done in the synopsis.
 This role is envisioned for instances of the HackaMol class, which provides builder.

+ ''''perl
     ## Symmetry operations using copy and pasted from the PDB

     my $symops = '
       REMARK 350 APPLY THE FOLLOWING TO CHAINS: A, B